 Watch this video to find out more.

-Danny Lipford: When the weather gets really cold outside, like it is now, lots of people use space heaters to supplement their home’s heating system; or to warm areas, like this garage, that aren’t connected to their furnace.
+VIDEO TRANSCRIPT Danny Lipford: When the weather gets really cold outside, lots of people use space heaters to supplement their home’s heating system; or to warm areas, like this garage, that aren’t connected to their furnace.

 Now that’s not a bad idea, but there are some very important safety considerations that go along with using this kind of heater.

 First, be sure that it’s tested and certified by a nationally recognized testing laboratory and that the heating element or flame is covered by a guard.

 Then you want to choose a heater that’s the right size for the area you want to heat.
 If it’s too big or too small, it won’t operate efficiently or safely.

 It’s also a good idea to pick a model that’s thermostatically controlled so that it doesn’t overheat the space.

 Now, once you have chosen a heater, locate it on a hard, level surface at least 3 feet away from fabrics, like bedding, drapes or furniture.